BasicsHome and Search

 Queen Victoria 1840

 Home and Search

-As at 2018 the area is under consideration for inclusion in the St Paul's Conservation Area.
+In 2018 the area was under consideration for inclusion in the St Paul's Conservation Area.

 But where was Catherine Row?
 At the time we concluded it may have been a later build, perhaps off Catherine Place.

 The image below is from an OS map freely accessible on the National Library of Scotland website; it is at a scale of 1:1056, find out more.

 VP investigated further: 'There is a super website Britainfromabove.org.uk which has some excellent shots of Brentford.
 One in particular caught my eye and thanks to the OS map I was able to annotate a section with street names.
 Another photo I found seems to show 'The Barracks' which in the above photo had already been pulled down.
 It seems it was a single storey terrace that resembled Ingram's Alms houses in Isleworth (from what I could tell from a very blurred photo).'

 VP later found a photo of Catherine Row in Brentford Past which clinched its location: marked in red above.
 As suspected it was a later build; the map shows a gap between Paradise Place and Caroline Place where Catherine Row was built at some point after 1893: a neat terrace of 12 properties, ideal for young couples.
 Thanks to Local Studies, Chiswick Library for providing a copy of the photo from their collection: